StevenSermeus/website/src/content/blog/signing-commits.md

   cut -c2- | tr " " "-" | head -1) ; echo "$CERTIFY_PASS"
 ```

 Now you can generate the GPG key pair.
+We will use RSA 4096 as the encryption algorithm and set the key to never expire.
+If you are concerned about the security of your key, you can choose a different encryption algorithm or set an expiration date for the key.

 ```bash
 gpg --batch --passphrase "$CERTIFY_PASS" \